 The signatures should include the registered proprietor(s), any mortgagee(s) or chargee(s) of the land which will be burdened by the affecting interest(s).
 All signatures must be witnessed.

-Each page preceding the final page(s) must be signed by an attesting witness to the final page(s) in accordance with clause 9(b) schedule 9 of the Lodgment Rules.
+Each page preceding the final page(s) must be signed by an attesting witness to the final page(s) in accordance with clause 9(b) Schedule 9 of the Lodgment Rules.

-Who can sign a plan or instrument? execution must be by the registered proprietor(s) in person or by approved substitute.
+Who can sign a plan or instrument?
+Execution must be by the registered proprietor(s) in person or by approved substitute.

-Who can witness an execution? must be attested to by a witness who is not party to the document.
+Who can witness an execution?
+Must be attested to by a witness who is not party to the document.

-Example forms of attestation numbers 1 to 4.
+Example forms of attestation.